XavierChapron/VT_script/README.md

     2. Use -f option to choose the file you want to scan, the default is the input.txt file in the current folder.

-    3. Use -k option to specify your VirusTotal API key, or the script will use the value in vt_scan.py line 207, or the value in the apikey.txt file in the current folder.
+    3. Use -k option to specify the path to your VirusTotal API key file, or the script will use the value 'apikey.txt'

 2. For Windows:
     1. You can use it exactly as on Linux.